Soundscape R.Ed: Mixtreme and Mixpander cards

-Despite its steadfast performance, the Soundscape system faced a limitation compared to the industry-leading Pro Tools—the availability of DSP power for mixing and effects.
-This constraint was addressed in the year 2000 with the introduction of the Mixpander card.
-This innovative addition incorporated nine of the latest and highly potent Motorola 563xx DSPs into the system.
-Connected via a fast bus, the Mixpander card marked a significant milestone by unlocking an extensive reservoir of real-time DSP processing power for users.
-This breakthrough eliminated the previous limitations, ensuring a wealth of resources for intricate mixing and effects processing.
+The Soundscape system had less DSP power for mixing and effects than Pro Tools.
+In 2000, the Mixpander card was introduced, which added nine Motorola 563xx DSPs to the system.
+Connected via a bus, the card provided real-time DSP processing for mixing and effects.

 Between 1993 and 2000, approximately 10,000 Soundscape systems were shipped, finding application in numerous professional settings and home studios alike.
 These systems played a pivotal role in the editing processes of successful Hollywood-produced TV shows, including Mad About You and Frasier.
 Notably, Soundscape systems were extensively utilized within the CBC in Canada and other broadcasting networks globally, as well as in large multi-track setups in recording studios.

 Soundscape contributed significantly to ushering in a new era of digital recording and editing, introducing an entire generation to these technologies—many of whom had not previously engaged with computer-based tools.
 Renowned for its user-friendly interface, the system boasted powerful editing tools and real-time plug-in effects.
 Its widespread industry support was evidenced by the development of Soundscape format plug-ins by leading companies such as TC Electronics, Dolby, Drawmer, CEDAR Audio Ltd, Synchro Arts, among others.

 Moreover, Soundscape's influence extended to collaborations with 30 to 40 companies that either developed or incorporated Soundscape hardware into their products.
 This encompassed a diverse range of entities, from radio automation companies like RCS, D.A.V.I.D, and Dalet Digital Media Systems to video NLE manufacturers such as DPS and D-Vision (later Discreet).
 Many of these entities integrated Soundscape Mixtreme cards and Soundscape iBox audio interfaces into their offerings.